BahneGork/notenote.link/_notes/No Graph/Warfare system - Round checklist.md

 ---
-title:Warfare system - Round checklist
+title: Warfare system - Round checklist
 ---
 At the beginning of the round, check for collapsing ranks.